 - 2″ x 3″ studs

 - 5/16 “x 1-1 / 16” x 8 ‘Molding

 How to hide an electrical panel

 First, the wall was doubled in 2 “x 3”.
-This allowed us to run the wires for the home theatre, to offer a good support to fix the television and to hide the electrical panel.
+This allowed us to run the wires for the home theatre, to offer good support to install the television and to hide the electrical panel.

 Second, we obviously passed all the wires before closing the wall. 😉

 Finally, the majority of the wall was made of traditional drywall, except for the square of the electrical panel that is a masonite panel.
 The two white lines you see below are the rails that allow the masonite panel to slide.

 The mouldings were installed to create a board and battens effect and hide the rails.
 I painted the wall before installing the mouldings (which were also painted before being installed).
 The moulding serves as a handle to pull the panel to the right.